koreatlwls/Hi-Jack-Mocker/README.md

 ### Configure OkHttpClient:

 When creating your OkHttpClient instance, include the `addHiJackMocker()` method </br>
-🚨 Note : When using HttpLoggingInterceptor, the order in which interceptors are added is important.
-You should add `addHiJackMocker()` first, followed by adding HttpLoggingInterceptor.
+> Note: When using HttpLoggingInterceptor, the order in which interceptors are added is important.</br>
+> You should add `addHiJackMocker()` first, followed by adding HttpLoggingInterceptor.

 ```kotlin
 @Provides